americocunhajr/D-FENSE/README.md

 	     * T3: nonseasonal (1, 0, 1), seasonal (2, 1, 1);
 	     * T2: nonseasonal (2, 0, 1), seasonal (0, 0, 0);
 	     * T1: nonseasonal (2, 0, 1), seasonal (0, 0, 1).
 - Diagnostics: Residuals and outliers can be checked; detectAO results can be added as intervention dummies if a state exhibits strong shocks.
+However, even in the locations and periods where relevant shocks were detected, they were not subject to intervention with dummy variables.

 #### Model Structure and Training:
 - State and transform: The target series is weekly dengue incidence per state.
 To stabilize variance and avoid zeros, the model works on the log-offset scale: y(t) = log( cases(t) + 100 ).
 Forecasts are back-transformed as exp( ŷ ) − 100 and truncated at zero when needed.
 - Seasonality and frequency: Data are cast as a weekly time series with frequency 52.
 Seasonal patterns around the same weeks each year are handled by seasonal ARIMA components.
 - Model class: Each state is fitted with a seasonal ARIMA with exogenous regressors (SARIMAX).
 The nonseasonal orders (p, d, q) and seasonal orders (P, D, Q) are chosen per validation window.
 The workflow uses forecast::auto.arima to suggest orders, then a final manual ARIMA specification is fitted with TSA::arima.
+In this final/manual stage, we did not use the models automatically identified through the auto.arima() function to adjust the forecast model, because they are based on one-step-ahead adjustment.
+As the models were adjusted with a view to projecting up to 67 weeks ahead, that is, more than a year ahead, we sought to establish a pattern of model orders closest to the parsimonious non-seasonal (1, 0, 1) and seasonal (1, 1, 1) pattern based on the visual analysis of the graphs of the series' evolution.
 - Exogenous climate inputs: Two climate regressors enter the model on the right-hand side:
 	* weekly temperature median (temp_med);
 	* a 52-week rolling mean of precipitation median (precip_med, averaged over the previous 52 weeks) to capture accumulated rainfall effects.